tbee/giwth/README.md

 ## Builder support
 Writing builders is not trivial.
-The regular expressions in Cucumber map onto arguments in the method call, that is a whole lot simpler than writing a complete builder.
+The regular expressions in Cucumber map onto arguments in the method call, which is a whole lot simpler than writing a complete builder.
-Which is a valid argument, but Giwth has you covered.
+But Giwth has you covered.

 Consider this example of a step definition in Cucumber: